Consumer Medicine Information

 Your doctor may have prescribed this medicine for another reason.

 This medicine is available only with a doctor's prescription.

 This medicine is not addictive.

 There is not enough information to recommend the use of quinapril in children.

 When you must not take it

-You are diabetic or have kidney problems and are currently taking a medicine called
+are diabetic or have kidney problems, and are currently taking a medicine called aliskiren

-A certain type of dialysis for blood filtration (using 'AN69' membranes).
-Please check
+a certain type of dialysis for blood filtration (using 'AN69' membranes).
+Check with

 Quinapril may affect your developing baby if you take it during pregnancy.

 Do not take this medicine after the expiry date printed on the pack or if the packaging